Fall 2026 orientation

 Are you a new international student?
 Attend SAIT’s Immigration Advising Sessions!

-International students are encouraged to attend a dedicated Immigration Advising Session, during your regular orientation programming.
+International students are encouraged to come to campus early on your assigned orientation date for a dedicated Immigration Advising Session.
 Here are the details to attend:

 This session is highly recommended for all new international students.
 No registration is required to attend.